juanscr24/Data_management_server/README.md

 ## Project Description

-Training where I put into practice the use of advanced data structures in JavaScript: objects, arrays, and maps.
-Through exercises and practical code, I apply my knowledge to efficiently organize, store, and manipulate data, I did a CRUD, always following good programming practices.
+This repository contains a series of exercises and a CRUD project where I put into practice the use of advanced data structures in JavaScript, including objects, arrays, sets, and maps.

-Additionally, the project includes training focused on the use of **advanced data structures** in JavaScript: **objects**, **sets**, and **maps**.
+The goal is to efficiently organize, store, and manipulate data while following best programming practices.

+Additionally, JSON Server is used to simulate a REST API, enabling real-world Create, Read, Update, and Delete (CRUD) operations with persistent data during development.

 ---